mylesthaiss/OpenBox-Themes/README.md

 OpenBox Themes
 ==============
-A collection of OpenBox themes that are compatable with [a zuki-themes](https://github.com/lassekongo83/zuki-themes) by lassekongo83.
+A collection of OpenBox themes that are compatable with [zuki-themes](https://github.com/lassekongo83/zuki-themes) by lassekongo83.

 Requirements
 ============